kylanalicia/books-collection/README.md

 - Add book copies to the database with information about their condition and associations with books and libraries.
 - List authors, books, libraries, and book copies from the database.

+## Requirements

+To run this project, you need the following:

+- SQLAlchemy (for database management)
+- Alembic (for database migrations)
+- Faker (for generating test data)